LEADERSHIP DEVELOPMENT*Important: You can apply for more than one program!!*

 Backcountry Skiing/Boarding and Avalanche Awareness Program (BSAAP)

 This six-week program (offered in the Spring) focuses on traveling safely and having fun in the winter backcountry on skis (telemark, alpine or AT) or snowboard while exploring prime backcountry areas of Vermont and the Presidential Range in NH.
 Traveling in terrain where avalanche danger exists requires disciplined personal preparation, group expedition planning, diverse skiing and riding skills, and sound avalanche and terrain assessment ability.
 This program will cover basic safety skills to prepare you to travel in the winter backcountry in all of its rugged beauty.
-The program will consist of 6 class sessions & three weekend practical trips-the first weekend (two day trips), the second (AIARE Level 1 Avalanche certification, optional for those currently certified) and the third an overnight to the Presidential Range of New Hampshire's White Mountains.
+The program will consist of 6 class sessions & three weekend practical trips-the first weekend (two day trips), the second (AIARE Level 1 Avalanche certification (additional cost of $380), optional for those currently certified) and the third an overnight to the Presidential Range of New Hampshire's White Mountains.

-Apply: BSAAP Application Spring 2017
+Apply: BSAAP Application Winter 2018

-Your Spring 2017 BSAAP Coordinators
+Your Winter 2018 BSAAP Coordinators